Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

 \subsection{Jet function}

-The jet function can be computed from the operator form written in terms of the collinear SCET fields as dictated by \eqs{eq:jetqdef}{eq:jetgdef} order-by-order in the perturbation theory.
-Alternatively, it has been shown in Ref.~\cite{Ritzmann:2014mka} that the jet functions in SCET can be directly computed from the spin-averaged QCD splitting functions with appropriate phase space factors.
-Ref.~\cite{Ritzmann:2014mka} explicitly established this relationship up to next-to-next-to-leading order (NNLO) accuracy.
+It has been shown in Ref.~\cite{Ritzmann:2014mka} that the jet functions in SCET can be directly computed from the spin-averaged QCD splitting functions with appropriate phase space factors.
 This averts the use of the more complicated collinear Feynman rules of SCET.
-In terms of the splitting functions, the jet function reads as

-Here the sum is over all the partonic splittings for a given jet initiating parton $i$ and the product is over $m$-body collinear radiation.
-In the above equation, ${\cal P}_{i \to i^1i^2\dots{}i^n}$ is the splitting function for $m$ final state partons and $\delta(\dots{})$ represents the final-state measurement function.
-Thus, at the lowest order (i.e., $l \to k\, q$), the jet function for generalized angularities along with the appropriate collinear-matrix elements~\cite{Cal:2019hjc}, can be expressed as
+At the lowest order (i.e., $l \to k\, q^\prime$), the jet function for generalized angularities can be expressed as

 where $x$ is the momentum fraction carried by the final state parton and $k_\perp$ is its transverse momentum.
-Here $i, j, k$ are the indices for the initial and final state partons and $l, k, q$ are their respective momenta.
+Here $i, j, k$ are the indices for the initial and final state partons, and $l, k, q^\prime$ are their respective momenta.
 In the above equation, $\epsilon$ is the usual dimensional regulator and $\mu$ is the associated scale for factorizing hard, collinear, and soft modes of the theory.
-The measurement operator, $\hat{\tau}_a$ for the two final state partons with momenta $k$ and $q=l-k$, upon simplification, reads as

-See Appendix~\ref{sec:kinematics} for more details on this step of computation.
-Furthermore, for the vacuum case, the transverse momentum dependence trivially factors out from the splitting functions as

-with $\mathcal{P}_{i \to jk}(x)$ being the usual Altarelli-Parisi QCD splitting functions, as given in Appendix~\ref{app:VacSplit}.
-As discussed earlier, in the relevant kinematic regime, the collinear radiation is so collimated that it is insensitive to the jet boundary, thus, to the one-loop order we suppress $R$ dependence in the computation of the jet function.

-For a quark-initiated jet, there are two processes, i.e., $q\to q g$ and $q\to gq$, that contribute to the jet function given in \eq{jfun}.
-Summing over both the contributions and expanding in $\epsilon$, the angularity jet function, up to NLO, takes the form
+Note that for the vacuum jet function, $\tilde{p}_T = p_T$, hence we use this notation for this part of the discussion.